alexisdpc/Black-Scholes-and-Greeks/README.md

 The Greeks give the sensitivity of the price of derivatives to a change in different parameters.
 They help to quantify the risk.
 In this notebook, we implement the Greeks for a Call and Put Option.

-We also implement Delta-Hedging, the Delta of an option $V$ is given b
+We also implement Delta-Hedging, the Delta of an option $V$ is given by
 $$\Delta = \frac{\partial V}{\partial S}$$
 where $S$ is the stock price.
 At each step we caluclate the Delta and buy/sell the given amount of shares so that the portfolio's Delta is zero.